LeidenUniversityLibrary/KB-harvester/README.md

 Some files mentioned in the DIDL metadata are not available for download, such as the preservation (master) copies of the scans and technical metadata.

 Note: the files for each issue add up to something between 5 and 100 MB, depending on the image quality and number of pages and articles.

+# Support

+Please file an issue in this repository for support, or contact the author.

+**Note: the Koninklijke Bibliotheek are aware of, but do not support this package.**

+# Author and license

+This package was created by Ben Companjen of the [Centre for Digital Scholarship at Leiden University Libraries](https://www.library.universiteitleiden.nl/cds/) in 2016.
+Copyright is held by Leiden University Libraries.